 green line_a loop, a line, a limbo

 In green line, Cornelia Mittendorfer has taken Cyprus as an example to pose questions about how to perceive and depict traumatic events.
 The artist uses photography to examine the complexity of one of the violent and still unresolved conflicts of the present day.
 The focus is on how spaces change, including their repurposing and secularisation during the more than 40 years since the occupation of the North.
 The photographs are accompanied with portraits of the people who have entrusted their stories to the artist.
 This work deals not only with destructive power, but also with a resistance to destruction.
-Together, the photos and essayistic texts in the book create a space that is fragmented yet resonant, where memorie echo with fault lines and contradictions.
+Together, the photos and essayistic texts in the book create a space that is fragmented yet resonant, where memories echo with fault lines and contradictions.

-performance
+performance Linz, 2021

 sound | text, 18:30 min, 2021, sound: Cornelia Mittendorfer, (using field recordings/Sea Organ of Zadar, Croatia), text: Cornelia Mittendorfer, speaker: Christopher Barber